The Saint-Eustache Church, at Les Halles

 In 1844, a fire caused considerable damage.
 Victor Baltard, the architect of Les Halles, commissioned some fifty renowned artists (painters, sculptors, master glassmakers) to restore theEglise Saint-Eustache to its lost splendor - and then some!

-Don't miss: the large sundial on the south side of the church; the 25 chapels inside the church, beautifully decorated with paintings, murals, statues and illuminations; the detailed, colorful stained-glass windows; and the great organs, the largest in France!
+Not to be missed: the large sundial on the south side of the church; the 25 chapels inside the church, beautifully decorated with paintings, murals, statues and illuminations; the detailed, colorful stained glass windows; and the great organs, the largest in France!
 New York artist Keith Haring's latest work, a triptych entitled "The Life of Christ", adorns the third chapel.

 Dates and Opening Time